 Recognition of societal pressures on Mothers, women and caregivers to meet unrealistic expectations and the impact on mental health.
 This is an opportunity to reflect on your journey of becoming a parent and your changing identity, priorities, and values.

-Erin brings 20 years of social work practice to Supervision.
-Contact Erin to join the waitlist.
+Erin brings 20 years of social work practice, along with post-graduate studies in Supervision.

 Individual appointments are offered in-person, virtually or by phone.

 I provide a safe, therapeutic environment for new (again) Moms and other primary caregivers to open up about their full range of experiences in the postpartum period.
 Together we develop new strategies that are tailored to life with a baby and build on your previous coping skills.
 I focus strongly on micro self-regulation and stress reduction practices to manage postpartum mental health symptoms while you may also be caring for your baby.

 Being able to share openly and feel validated helps to reduce the sense of isolation and offers opportunities for addressing thoughts and feelings that may be difficult, recurrent, or scary.
 I believe that individuals and couples find their own unique way and rhythm as parents once overwhelming stress is reduced and appropriate, helpful support is available.